Liser-Lu/.github/profile/README.md

 This GitHub organization hosts repositories created by LISER researchers, postdocs, and PhD students.

 **Purpose:**
-* Collaborate and share code for datasets or projects, reducing duplication and encouraging improvement (when someone works with a new dataset then they should not reinvent the wheel by cleaning it again, but rather focus on improving the previous work);
+* Collaborate and share code for datasets or projects, reducing duplication and encouraging improvement (e.g., when someone works with a new dataset then they should not reinvent the wheel by cleaning it again, but rather focus on improving the previous work);
 * Centralize information and links to relevant resources (e.g., datasets);
 * Collect information about the skills of current and past LISER members to foster collaboration and generate new ideas.